 While pay-when-paid clauses can be detrimental to subcontractors and material suppliers, they are not the end-all-be-all.
 They only decide when you will be paid, not if you will be paid.
-As added protection, most courts hold that, even when a pay-when-paid clause is agreed to, payment is due down the chain within a “reasonable amount of time.” i.e. GCs can’t withhold payment forever, even if they have not been paid themselves.
+As added protection, most courts hold that, even when a party agrees to certain timing, payment is due down the chain within a “reasonable amount of time.”
+I.e. GCs can’t withhold payment forever, even if they have not been paid themselves.

-The sole objective of a pay-if-paid clause is to shift financial risk down the chain.
-Using the situation from our previous example, Pay-If-Paid provisions state that a general contractor does not have to pay her subcontractor unless she is paid by the property owner.
+The sole objective of this contingent payment clause is to shift financial risk down the chain.
+A pay-if-paid provision states that a general contractor does not have to pay her subcontractor unless she is paid by the property owner.

 The bad news for subcontractors and suppliers: under these circumstances, you could be left unpaid for a job well done.